Jay-kumar-Verma/YoJa/README.md

 Contributions are welcome!
 Please submit a pull request or open an issue for any suggestions or improvements.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the MIT ADT University License.
 See the LICENSE file for more details.